 - Emerging issues - social media, cyber-bullying and suicide and self harm

-4 full days: 2 weekend workshops (a full-day Saturday, and half-day Sunday) + 1 full day Friday.
+4 full days including 2 weekend workshops (full day Saturday and half day Sunday) plus 1 full day Friday

 Participants are asked to prepare: